 As $\tau$ is increased, the bifurcation diagram of Figure~\ref{fig:FastBifs} indicates that stable periodic orbits arise.
 These will be associated to faster oscillations of the full system, either in the form of a fast oscillation or a burst.
-We focus here on the case where the fast system shows two folds of limit cycles connecting the branches of unstable periodic orbits (of the subcritical Hopf bifurcations) to the stable.
+We focus here on the case where the fast system shows two folds of limit cycles connecting the branches of stable and unstable periodic orbits.
 This situation corresponds to the case where $\tau$ is large enough so that the homoclinic bifurcations have disappeared (see Figure~\ref{fig:FastBifs}).
 This is the case for instance for $J=2$ and $\tau=1$, as we depicted in the bifurcation diagram of Figure~\ref{fig:BurstExplained} computed with the Matlab package DDE Biftool~\cite{DDEBif1,DDEBif2}.
-In these diagram, we display in Figure~\ref{fig:BurstExplained}(b) the minimum and maximum amplitude of the periodic orbits of the system (red), while in Figure~\ref{fig:BurstExplained}(a) we replaced the amplitude of the cycle by the average value of the fast variable over a period of the cycle (green line).
+In {this} diagram, {shown in in Figure~\ref{fig:BurstExplained}(b)} we display the minimum and maximum amplitude of the periodic orbits of the system (red), while in Figure~\ref{fig:BurstExplained}(a) we replaced the amplitude of the cycle by the average value of the fast variable over a period of the cycle (green line).
 This quantity is relevant in order to understand the behavior of slow variable when $\eps>0$ small.

-Indeed, let us denote $x_w(t)$ the fast system dynamics for a fixed value of the slow variable $y=w$ (which is a parameter of the fast system), and let us virtually uncouple the slow and fast equation.
+Indeed, let us denote {by} $x_w(t)$ the fast system dynamics for a fixed value of the slow variable $y=w$ (which is a parameter of the fast system), and let us virtually uncouple the slow and fast equation.
 Integrating the slow dynamics for $x(t)=x_w(t)$ yields:

 which in the slow timescale $\theta=\varepsilon t$, reads:

 We have shown that $x_w(t)$ is one of two types: either a fixed point or a periodic orbit.
 In the limit $\eps\to 0$, the slow dynamics is therefore written, using equation~\eqref{eq:slowdynamics}, as an implicit system depending on the temporal average of the fast variable